About the project

 - Increased riparian planting resulting in contaminant reduction and freshwater ecosystem improvements

-- First hydroseeding trial carried out in 2017, was not successful due to nonviable seed
+- First hydroseeding trial in 2017 not successful due to nonviable seed

 - Vlog showing hydroseeding in progress here